Special Academic Programs

 While program participation is voluntary, students make a one-year commitment to be a part of a community that is intentionally designed to facilitate rich and meaningful interactions throughout the course of their first year.

-For further information, contact program director, Yolanda Vega (email@example.com).
+For further information, contact program director, Kasey Stevens (email@example.com).

 TRiO Upward Bound is an educational program designed to assist 85 high school students from the Allegan-Ottawa Counties area.
 To be admitted, students must meet the low-income or first-generation criterion established by the Federal Government and have the potential – even though their grades may not reflect it – to undertake a college education.
 The main purpose of the program is to assist these students to successfully pursue a post-secondary education.